emonhossainraihan/web-scraping/README.md

 ## Outcomes

-By reading this post will be able to:
+By following this repo you will be able to:

 - Utilize multiple modern libraries to scrape the web

-## Libraries for craping
+## Libraries for scraping

 ### Cheerio: Core JQuery for traversing the DOM